JustinPatenaude/balticathletics/brands/dynamic-team-sports.md

 - "/dynamic-football-2019.pdf"
 - "/dynamic-soccer-2019.pdf"
 - "/dynamic-hockey-2019.pdf"
+info: |-
-info: Baltic Athletics is Dynamic’s preferred dealer in Western Canada
+  Baltic Athletics is Dynamic’s preferred dealer in Western Canada.
+Rauno has sold Dynamic sublimated uniforms since 2003.

+  What is sublimation?
+See the process of sublimation from start to finish.
+[Really cool video!!](https://youtu.be/Ef0pA68FXz4)

+  Sublimation benefits:

+  \- Several fabric options

+  \- Lightweight, breathable

+  \- Full custom design – no template limitations

+  \- No limit of logos or designs

+  \- Does not peel, crack or fade

+  \- Will not be discontinued

+  \- All sports offered

+  \- Repeat order is ONE minimum, with underquantity charge

+  They have a great jersey builder on their website to assist you in designing your jerseys.
 date: '2019-03-29T22:25:07.000+00:00'
 catalogues:
 - title: Dynamic Hockey Catalogue